Larz60p/Python-Record-Structure/README.md

 **Caveat's:** This code was written on MS windows 7 pro.
 It should run without modification in Linux, but since my Linux box is currently down, hasn't been tested on that OS nor has it been tested on OS-X.

-**Goal:** To build a file record format, for immutable data (once written), that would be transferable between python and other computer languages.
+**Goal:** To build a file record format, for immutable data (once written), that would be transferable between python and other computer languages (JSON format).
 Allow for python names like:

 **```stkmktrec.dbtabledesc```**
 **```stkmktrec.columns[0].db_column_name```**